Back to the blog

 9.Bxf7+!
 Kxf7

-This line illustrates the dangers of trying to “hold” the pawn too tightly.
-A small error leads to disaster for Black.
+This line demonstrates the potential pitfalls of trying to “hold” onto the pawn too stubbornly.
+And one little mistake spells disaster for Black.

 “The Immortal Game”

-This is one of the greatest attacking games of all time and starts with the King’s Gambit.
+This is one of the best attacking games ever and opens with King’s Gambit.

 1.e4 e5